-The initial packets of a connection are delivered to the DPI engine for application identification.
+The initial connection packets are delivered to the DPI engine for application identification.
 The engine classifies the application after approximately eight packets and gives a policy verdict for application control.

 The verdict may also include new forwarding behavior, which is implemented on subsequent connections containing the identified application.
-The verdict may also include new QoS parameters, which are implemented on the current connection.
+The verdict may also include new QoS parameters implemented on the current connection.
 The DAQ layer communicates these decisions to SlowPath.

 IPS may pass a verdict to stop security processing based on factors, such as a safe signature or verdict from SophosLabs, earlier verdicts, or a matching IPS policy with a bypass session rule attached.
-For files that need antivirus scanning, packets are shared with the antivirus module.
+Packets are shared with the antivirus module for files that need antivirus scanning.

 SSL/TLS inspection must be turned on to enforce inspection and decryption.
 For unencrypted traffic, the SSL/TLS module informs the DAQ layer that SSL/TLS processing isn't required for the flow.

-For encrypted traffic, when the client (for example, a web browser) sends a request to the web server, the firewall implements the SSL/TLS inspection rule criteria for matching traffic, for example, the ciphers and TLS versions the traffic is allowed to use.
+For encrypted traffic, when the client (for example, a web browser) sends a request to the web server, the firewall implements the SSL/TLS inspection rule criteria for matching traffic, for example, the ciphers and TLS versions the traffic can use.